 Stage 4: REM (rapid eye movement) sleep.
 In REM sleep, the brain starts to kick in and consolidates information and memories from the day before.
 REM is the stage of sleep where most dreaming takes place.

 Once we’ve gone through all of the stages, we either wake up or come close to waking up, and then start over again until the alarm goes off.

-So what in the heck does all this sciencey-stuff does have to do with the dreaded four month regression we were talking about originally?
+So what in the heck does all this sciencey-stuff does have to do with the dreaded 4 month regression we were talking about originally?

 Well… When this change takes place (around the fourth month), baby moves from 2 stages to 4 stages, and the extra 2 stages are comprised of much lighter sleep than they are used to.

-With more time spent in lighter sleep, there’s MORE of a chance that baby’s going to wake up.
+With more time spent in lighter sleep, there’s MORE of a chance that baby is going to wake up.
 This also means there is LESS of a chance that you can successfully transfer them from sleeping in your arms to sleeping anywhere else.

-Waking between sleep cycles is a very normal (and safe) part of the sleep experience, BUT it can totally wreck havoc on the lives of parents around this four month mark.
+Waking between sleep cycles is a very normal (and safe) part of the sleep experience, BUT it can totally wreak havoc on your 4 month old baby’s sleep.